 3:153 And if N adds to M another rahn then it isn’t a rahn, but we use istiḥsān to make it a rahn with the first rahn, say H and M. and Y says I just let it go for all of them.

+3:233 if man gives slave as rahn and value is 500, then gives another rahn, its valid, and its all rahn.
+By qiyas the additional one shouldn’t be rahn until the first rahn is undone and returned and then a second joint rahn is given together, but we abandon qiyas here.
+Progression of this one to next ruling shows that tark qiyas = istiḥsān.

+3:164 palm tree fruits and it’s a rahn, but murtahin fears fruit will perish so sells it without qadi telling him, baatil, and he’s liable for its value.
+And if he cuts fruit or grapes similarly by qiyas he’s liable, but by istiḥsān not liable, similar in milking cow or camel.

 3:190 If rahn R is in both their hands, but both claim it is theirs and they took possession of it, then it goes to whoever has evidence showing they were first in rahn.
 And if we don’t know who is first then neither gets it, and we take qiyas here.
 But by istiḥsān each of them gets half of it.

 3:190 Raahin dies, and rahn is in hand of multiple debtors each claiming it, then its half for each, then rest of value comes from rest of estate by proportions.
 Whereas Abu Yusuf says rahn doesn’t count and just everything by shares.

-Toss
+3:233 if man gives slave as rahn for 1000, then gives some cash to add to rahn, its not in rahn.
+This and first type equal in qiyas, but first time we take istiḥsān, AH and M, but AY takes istiḥsān in both.

+Toss 3:261 if a man makes slave girl a rahn and she is married, tats valid, and theyre still married, then if husband (ghashiyaha) has relations and she dies from it, So she’s no longer useful, then by qiyas it would be from the wealth of the raahin, but by istiḥsān we make it from the rahn

 3:273 qur’a is not ok by qiyas, but tark qiyas and by athar and sunna its ok